Andria Lloyd

 Andria Lloyd (born 10 August 1971 in Rastatt, West Germany) participated in the 1996 Summer Olympics.
 She received a bronze medal, competing for Jamaica in the 4 × 100 m relay.

 Lloyd attended high school in Camperdown.
-She attended college at the University of Alabama.
+She attended college at the University of Alabama, where she was an All-American sprinter.
 Her personal best is 11.36 seconds in the 100 m, which came in 1996.